-Ron Dugans, a four-year letterman and 1999 national champion at Florida State, enters his second season coaching wide receivers at FSU in 2020.
+Ron Dugans, a four-year letterman and 1999 national champion at Florida State, enters his third season coaching wide receivers at FSU in 2021.

 In his first season back in Tallahassee, Dugans’ group helped the Seminoles tie for 22nd in the nation in completion percentage, their highest ranking since 2014.
-The receivers were led by All-ACC performer Tamorrion Terry, who ended the season with 1,188 yards and nine touchdowns on 60 catches.
+The receivers were led by Terry, who was an All-ACC performer after ending the season with 1,188 yards and nine touchdowns on 60 catches.
 He averaged 19.8 yards per reception, which ranked first in the ACC and fourth in the NCAA among receivers with at least 60 receptions.
-The redshirt sophomore further established himself as a big-play threat, as his average of 57.89 yards per touchdown reception was the most for a receiver with at least nine touchdowns in the last 15 years, and his six touchdowns of 60-plus yards tied for the highest total in the NCAA since at least 2010.
+The redshirt sophomore further established himself as a big-play threat, as his average of 57.89 yards per touchdown reception was the most for a receiver with at least nine touchdowns in the previous 15 years, and his six touchdowns of 60-plus yards tied for the highest total in the NCAA since at least 2010.

 Dugans had six receivers with at least 15 catches in 2019, including two who missed significant time due to injury.
 Junior D.J.
-Matthews made 36 grabs for 355 yards and three touchdowns, while sophomore Keyshawn Helton caught 17 passes for 239 yards and three touchdowns before a season-ending injury in the sixth game of the season and redshirt sophomore Ontaria Wilson, who missed the final five games of the regular season due to injury, had 21 catches for 227 yards and one touchdown.
+Matthews made 36 grabs for 355 yards and three touchdowns, while Helton caught 17 passes for 239 yards and three touchdowns before a season-ending injury in the sixth game of the season and Wilson, who missed the final five games of the regular season due to injury, had 21 catches for 227 yards and one touchdown.